sevvandi/airt/README.md

 Response Theory (IRT).
 You can use *airt* to evaluate the performance of a group of algorithms on a collection of test instances.
-The polytomous IRT model is fitted using the R package *mirt* and the continuous IRT model is fitted using some updates to the code in the R package *EstCRM*.
+The polytomous IRT model is fitted using the R package *mirt* and the continuous IRT model is fitted using updates to the code in *EstCRM*.

 ## Installation